ArpitKhatri1/weebcentral-Gap-Remover/README.md

-Remove the gap between images in weebcentral.com
+Removes the gap between images in weebcentral.com